temporalio/documentation/docs-src/php/how-to-spawn-a-workflow-execution-in-php.md

   - php
 ---

 Workflows can be started both synchronously and asynchronously.
 You can use typed or untyped Workflows stubs available via `Temporal\Client\WorkflowClient`.
-To create Workflow Client:
+To create a Workflow Client:

 ```php
 use Temporal\Client\GRPC\ServiceClient;